tagspaces/documentation/docs/perspectives/folderviz.md

 - The links are extracted from files in plain text, Markdown, HTML or PDF formats and from the description of any files or folder.
 - The links between the files and folder should be in the in the tagspaces' [link format](/linking) in order to be displayed here.
   :::

-## Tags Graph View

-The visualization show all the used tags with the tagged entries in a given location.
-Double-click on a tag will start a search for this tag and will show the files and folder tagged with it.

-<CenteredImage
-    caption="Screenshot of the tree graph view"
-    src="/media/folderviz/folderviz-tagsgraph.avif"
-    showCaption
-  />

 ## Treemap View